Skip to content

 DataNode also supports a separate testing and isolation mechanism called hash_namespace.

-This is not the same thing as table identity, asset identity, or business meaning.
+This is not the same thing as table identity, row identity, or business meaning.
 It is an extra namespace added to hashing so you can safely isolate runs on a shared backend.

 When to use it